RickCruzz/Spark-EssentialsRJVM/README.md

       joinedDF.show(50, false)
       joinedDF.where(col("Year") === lit(2021)).show(92, false)
 ```
-The main result of this transformation contains data from all Years but doing a comparison on the year 2021
+The main result of this transformation contains data from all Years but doing a deep analysis on the year 2021
-Is possible to see some months have a reduction on violations.
+is possible to see some months have a reduction on violations.
 Like the 02/2021 having maximum -90% Registered violations
 in comparison to the average of the year.
 After this first week of February the number of violations is slowly increasing
 until gets back to the average on the March/2021.

-4 is the Day that have less variation.
-Getting from +15% of the average until one day getting -72% of the average.
+On wednesdays we have less variation, goint from +15% of the average until getting -72% of the average.
 where the others have a more variation of days.

-The day of Week th have the greater value above average is the Monday (08/02/2021) 29.02%.
+The day that have more variation above the average is a Monday (08/02/2021) with 29.02%.
 And the day with less violations is not the first day of the year but the first day of the second month.
 02/01/2021 have registered only 564 Violations.
 98.7% less of the average of the same day of week.

+This was caused due to an Historical Snowstorm (Winter Storm Orlena) that hit the state.
+Besides that the first and last day of the year are top records on reduction of violations.

 ```scala
 +----+-----+----+---------+----------+------------+--------------------+------------------+-----------------+